Adult Social Care - Privacy notice

 Local health and social care services are working together to improve how your information is shared to support the decisions they make about your care.
 We ask for your NHS Number as it helps to uniquely identify you when sharing information between health and social care.
 The council also uses the Personal Demographic Service (PDS) to trace and verify your NHS number to help assure we have the correct NHS Number for you.

 If you are being seen by more than one health or care service, the professionals treating you will now be able to share summary information if you have provided consent.
 This information can include recent appointments, test results, medicines, and a summary of any social care plan you are receiving.

 For more information please visit the cheshire care record website.

-When you receive Adult Social Care Services, we collect your personal information in order for us to facilitate your direct care.
+When you receive Adult Social Care services, we collect your personal information in order for us to facilitate your care needs.
 As an example your NHS number allows Health and Social Care staff to identify you correctly, helping to ensure you receive safe and efficient care.

-You can withdraw from these services at any time by notifying your care provider.
+Where you have engaged voluntarily with us, you can withdraw from services at any time by notifying your care provider or Cheshire East Social Care.
 When you access these services your personal information will be shared with your health and social care provider.

 Section 251b of the Care Act 2014 states that the providers of health and social care services have a duty to share information when it is likely to facilitate the provision of an individual’s health and care service in England.

 We may also need to share your information with emergency services or health professionals if it is in your vital interest.